by Collyn Rivers

-How travel trailer and tow vehicles interact is basically this.
+How caravan and tow vehicles interact is basically this.
 A trailer towed via an overhung hitch is fundamentally unstable.
 Minimising the causes ensures stability within limits.

-By the mid-1920s vehicle-drawn travel trailers were common.
+By the mid-1920s vehicle-drawn caravans were common.
 From their beginning, they had handling problems.
 Now, (2020) reports of rigs jack-knifing and overturning still increase.
 Most now relate to long end-heavy twin-axle trailers towed by lighter vehicles.

 Identifying the cause

 In the early 1900s, central axled, heavy transport trailers towed via overhung hitches, were unstable.
 This worsened as towing speeds increased.
 Fruehauf (USA) realised hitch overhang imposed lateral forces on tow vehicles.
 As trailers yawed clockwise, that overhang caused tow vehicles to yaw anti-clockwise.
 And vice versa.
 The longer that hitch overhang, the greater the effect.